symfony-cmf/symfony-cmf-docs/bundles/core/introduction.rst

     other CMF bundles.

-One of the provided features is an interface and implementation of a publish workflow checker with an accompanying interface that models can implement that want to support this checker.
+One of the provided features is an interface and implementation of a publish workflow checker with an accompanying interface that models can implement if they want to support this checker.

-Furthermore it provides a twig helper exposing several useful functions for twig templates to interact with PHPCR-ODM documents.
+Furthermore, it provides a twig helper exposing several useful functions for twig templates to interact with PHPCR-ODM documents.

-Finally it most of its configuration settings are automatically applied as defaults for most of the other CMF Bundles.
+Finally, most of its configuration settings are automatically applied as defaults for most of the other CMF Bundles.

 Installation